 We know that many businesses are doing it tough and are having to react and adapt to rapidly changing restrictions.

-The information provided on this page, from the Australian and Victorian governments, Council and other agencies, is the most current information available for businesses in the shire.
+The information provided on this page is from the Australian and Victorian governments, Council and other agencies, and is the most current information available for businesses in the shire.

 Find out more